AnyChart/docs.anychart.com/PERT_Chart/Data.md

 In case when these parameters are set, the estimated time and the standard deviation are calculated.

 ```
+// set the data with three time estimates
 var data = [
   {id: "1", optimistic: 1, pessimistic: 10, mostLikely: 6, name: "A"},
   {id: "2", optimistic: 3, pessimistic: 8, mostLikely: 5, name: "B"},